Contact Us

 Ozone was tested against Pseudomonas fluorescens, Escherichia coli O157:H7, Leuconostoc mesenteroides, and Listeria monocytogenes.
 When kinetic data from a batch reactor were fitted to a dose-response model, a 2-phased linear relationship was observed.
 A continuous ozone reactor was developed to ensure a uniform exposure of bacterial cells to ozone and a constant concentration of ozone during the treatment.
 Survivors plots in the continuous system were linear initially, followed by a concave downward pattern.
 Exposure of bacteria to ozone at 2.5 ppm for 40 s caused 5 to 6 log decrease in count.
 Resistance of tested bacteria to ozone followed this descending order: E. coli O157:H7, P.

-Influence of Catalase and Superoxide Dismutase on Ozone Inactivation of Listeria monocytogenes:
+Influence of Catalase and Superoxide Dismutase on Ozone Inactivation of Listeria Monocytogenes

 Authors: Christopher W. Fisher, Dongha Lee, Beth-Anne Dodge, Kristen M. Hamman, Justin B. Robbins, and Scott E. Martin